MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > You can press F3 to activate and deactivate the search box.
 For for information see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).

 ## Filtering
-Filtering provides an more advanced and versatile way of controlling which records display in a list.
+Filtering provides a more advanced and versatile way of controlling which records display in a list.
 Unlike search, which works across columns, filtering is column-based.
 It enables you to display records for specific accounts or customers, dates, amounts, and other information by specifying criteria for fields of a column.
 Only records that match the criteria are displayed.
 If you specify criteria for multiple fields, then only records that match all criteria will be displayed.

 ### Add filters on fields